PLYMOUTH (FORD PARK) CEMETERY

 |Casualties from||First & Second World War|

 During the First World War, Plymouth, Devonport and Stonehouse contained between them the Royal Dockyard, Royal Naval Barracks (known as H.M.S.
 Vivid), the Royal Marine Barracks of the Plymouth Division, and naval and military hospitals.
 For the duration of the war, Devonport was made headquarters of the Auxiliary Patrol Area.
 Plymouth was a naval station second only to Portsmouth during the Second World War.
 Devonport was also an important military station and there was a R.A.F station at Mount Batten, opposite Plymouth.
-Ford Park Cemetery (formerly known as Pennycomequick or Plymouth Old Cemetery) contains 770 burials of the First World War, more than 200 of them in a naval plot, the rest scattered throughout the cemetery.
+Ford Park Cemetery (formerly known as Pennycomequick or Plymouth Old Cemetery) contains 771 burials of the First World War, more than 200 of them in a naval plot, the rest scattered throughout the cemetery.
 All of the 198 Second World War burials are scattered, 1 of which is an unidentified airman of the Royal Air Force.
-There are a further 4 Foreign National and 1 non world war service burials here.
+In addition, the Commission maintains 1098 non war service burials (on behalf of the MOD) and 3 French and 2 Russian graves here.